5 Practices to ensure you’re using the right body language

-Body language is a nonverbal flow of communication that is constant and ever present.
+Body language is a nonverbal flow of communication that is constant and ever-present.
 Without saying a word your body language can reveal what you are thinking and feeling.
-Learn more about it by reading this article.
+What are you really saying?

-At the front desk of your company you communicate to everyone that comes into your company or who comes to your desk through your body language.
+If the first impression of a company is given by a greeter or reception person, the message they give out through their body language can say a lot about the company they work for.
+You communicate to everyone that comes into the building or who comes to your desk through your body language.
 You could give a few messages, e.g.:

 - I am tired.